misinformed

 And a separate poll in the same critical month by another highly respected polling partnership, Reuter/Ipsos, clearly demonstrated the impact of misinformation and disinformation on voter preference.
 On issue after issue, voters with an accurate understanding of the actual (as opposed to alternative) facts heavily favored the Democratic ticket.
 For example:

-So what happened and how?
+But that’s only part of the story.
 In the present case, defeat is an orphanage, not an orphan.

 A Failure Of Trust